 So don't let a good deed go unnoticed, let your nurse know exactly how great they are.

 Now this final gift idea is a bit more of an outlandish suggestion, but it's something I saw on Reddit and thought I'd share.

 As one nurse shared a story of how a family they were caring for hired a masseuse to come into the hospital and give all the nurses shoulder and hand massages on their breaks.

 Because if there is one group of people that need a quick massage to release stress and relax their tired and aching muscles, then it's nurses.

 So that's food for thought, and shows you can think a little outside the box with your gift ideas sometimes.

 Nurses do a wonderful job, so let's make sure they know it.

 As they really deserve our appreciation and thanks for looking after us when we are feeling sick and vulnerable.

-And you can do that with any or all of the gift ideas on this list.
+And you can do that with the thank you gift ideas I've given you here.